 With more than 200 parade groups and floats, hundreds of vendors and community organizations, and activities for everyone from gay seniors to hip-hoppers, SF Pride is two days of revelry.
 This year’s theme is "Color Our World With Pride," to highlight discriminatory laws in Nigeria, Russia and elsewhere and to support LGBT people worldwide.

 SF Pride commemorates the June 1969 Stonewall riots, in which gays protested a routine police raid of the Stonewall Inn, a mostly gay bar in New York’s Greenwich Village.
 The riots jump-started the gay rights movement, and in 1970, gatherings to mark their first anniversary were held in New York and San Francisco.

 June 28, at 12-6 pm, & June 29, at 11 am-6:30 pm

 Civic Center, San Francisco

-Scattered around Civic Center (roughly between Van Ness Ave. and Leavenworth St., and between Market and Turk streets) are nearly two dozen stages and areas designated for various niches or groups within the LGBT community, including women, senior citizens, youths and families, people who are HIV-positive, transgender, sober or deaf, Asian and Pacific Islanders, Latinos, leather lovers and fans of country-Western, hip-hop, indie/alternative, disco/house or underground trance music.
-This map will help you navigate the scene.
+Scattered around Civic Center (roughly between Van Ness Ave. and Leavenworth St., and between Market and Turk streets) are nearly two dozen stages and areas designated for various niches and groups within the LGBT community, including women, youths and families, senior citizens, people who are transgender, sober or deaf, Asian and Pacific Islanders, African-Americans, leather lovers and fans of country-Western, hip-hop, indie, electro/new wave or underground trance music.
+SF Pride's online map will help you navigate the scene.